Belphonz/Starve-Style/docs/Local-Scope-Within-Main/Initialization.md

 `Direct List Initialization` is preferred between all of the above methods.
 There are several reasons for this.
 The Primary reason is for consistency. `Class` and `Aggregate` `initialization` all use `{}`, having `initialization` specifically always be associated with it is useful for legibility.
-In addition `List Initialization`, allows for `Zero-Initialization`.
+In addition `Direct List Initialization`, allows for `Zero-Initialization`.
-This reduces bugs as variables `Initialized` with no values may keep garbage data.
+This reduces bugs as variables initialized with no values may keep garbage data.

 ### <u>Multiple Initializations</u>